Hesperian Health Guides

 a shirt being rolled up and put around a person's neck.

-Do not give pain medicine until you are sure there is no injury to the spine.
+Do not give pain medicine until you are sure there is no injury to the spinal cord.
 Pain reminds the person to keep still.

-• Pain or tenderness along the neck or spine
+• Pain or tenderness along the neck or back

 • Weakness or loss of movement in the arms or legs